jdittrich/userNeedResearchBook/text/allURBook.md

  objects, lines and text to a predefined grid or to each other was a task that reoccured frequently.
 But the title  »Arranging« just names a commonality.
-To make clear that the group is about a user activity and to create a meaningful principle I renamed »Arranging« to »Arranging objects is an important activity«
+To make clear that the group is about a user activity and to state the theme as an insight,  I renamed »Arranging« to »Arranging objects is an important activity«

 </div>